 - Remove the pod from the tumble dryer and rinse in very hot water until the soap has washed away.
 Shock under cold water.
 Repeat the hot and then cold water shock treatment, The water should now run clear of soap!

-- Untie the balloon and release the water from inside the balloon.
+- Undo the knot on the balloon and release the water from inside the balloon.
 Be careful not to let the neck of the balloon go.
 You will lose it inside the pod!

 - Blow up the balloon again, smaller than the original size now, leaving some space between the felted pod and the rubber for shrinkage.

 - Put back into the tumble dryer for another ten minutes to allow the balloon to shrink back further.
 The felt should shrink right up against the balloon, taking up all the space you left.

 - Deflate the balloon once more, or until you have the size and shape you require for your finished pod!

 - Put the Pod back into the tumble dryer and allow it to Felt back to the size of the balloon inside.
 This should take approximately ten minutes.

 - Untie the knot in the balloon and remove the air and discard.

 - Using a wooden curtain ring, draw a ring shape around the existing hole in the pod and cut it carefully to size, with some sharp scissors

 - When completely dry, sew on a wooden curtain ring with wool using blanket stitch,